stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

 * INAV (MSP, LTM, MAVLink) auto-detection should be reliable (legacy function).
 * S-Port and CRSF may be less reliably detected.
-* MPM is not auto-detected.
-This will change with EdgeTX 2.7, when MPM auto-detection will work reliably.
+* MPM is hard to auto-detected.
+From EdgeTX 2.7, MPM auto-detection works reliably.
 * It is recommended that for S-Port, CRSF and MPM, the desired protocol is set explicitly (not left at "Auto").